-- Power input connector: Plug the female end of the supplied AC power cord into this connector and the male end of the power cord into a 120 VAC, 60 Hz receptacle supervised by a UPS.
-Do not connect to a receptacle controlled by a switch. - Power On/Off switch: This switch controls the internal power supply.
+Power input connector: Plug the female end of the supplied AC power cord into this connector and the male end of the power cord into a 120 VAC, 60 Hz receptacle supervised by a UL Listed UPS or a UL 1481 power supply.

+Do not connect to a receptacle controlled by a switch.

+- Power On/Off switch: This switch controls the internal power supply.
 When in the off (O) position power supply output is interrupted.
-When in the On (1) power is provided to the internal electronics including the motherboard. - Power Supply Fan: This fan must be kept clear of obstructions to permit unobstructed flow of air. - 3.2.2 Modem Section: Contains a single telephone jack connector: - Phone line/Modem Jack: Plug a telephone cord into this connector with the other end plugged into an active telephone Jack.
+When in the On () power is provided to the internal electronics including the motherboard. - Power Supply Fan: This fan must be kept clear of obstructions to permit unobstructed flow of air.

+3.2.2 Modem Section: Contains a single telephone jack connector:

+• Phone line/Modem Jack: Plug a telephone cord into this connector with the other end plugged into an active telephone jack.
 This is used to provide a backup Modem connection for IP-Link Transceivers that cannot communicate via the Internet or TCP/IP.

-When connecting the 7705ii-C MultiNet Receiver's modem to a telephone line, use only 26 AWG or larger wire.
-A cUL/CSA Listed Secondary Protector is required to be installed on the incoming lines.
-Installation shall be in accordance with the CEC Article 800, the manufactures installation instructions and in accordance with all local codes.
+When connecting the 7705ii MultiNet Receiver's modem to a telephone line, use only 26 AWG or larger wire.
+A UL Listed 497A Secondary Protector is required to be installed on the incoming lines.
+Installation shall be in accordance with the NEC Article 800, the manufacturer installation instructions, and in accordance with all local codes.